sarahhardy/NBA-2023/README.md

 ORDER BY count_trades DESC <br>
 ; <br>

 **Results:** 27 of the 30 team were involved in a trade.
 The Los Angeles Lakers, with 13 traded players on their roster, had the most traded players.
-From the ESPN website:<br>
+A complete listing with all 30 teams can be found in the next query.

 -------------------------------------
 ### Query that returns all 30 teams with a count of how many players on their 2022-23 roster were traded during the season and their winning percentage.

 Note: Any one trade will result in 2 or more players on the roster involved in a trade.
 This query returns all 30 teams, including 3 that did not make trades.
 For these 3 teams, count_trades is originally NULL, but the NULL is replaced